 Sales directors encourage the use of these types of tactics, which I find sneaky and disingenuous.
 Sure, they may be nice people and you might be happy that you looked them up again.
 But if you were honest with yourself, you know that you wouldn’t have had any interest in “reconnecting” if you weren’t trying to pimp some overpriced beauty products.
 In fact, if you had an interest outside of MK, you would have called them BEFORE you joined!

-No discussion of sneaky tactics would be complete without mentioning “warm chattering,” a favorite Mary Kay ruse.
+No discussion of sneaky tactics would be complete without mentioning “warm chatter,” a favorite Mary Kay ruse.
 Included in this is offering a supposedly sincere compliment to someone in order to start a conversation that will quickly lead to mentioning Mary Kay.
-It’s the equivalent of stalking people in public to badger them (even if it is ever-so-subtle) about liptstick.
+It’s the equivalent of stalking people in public to badger them (even if it is ever-so-subtle) about lipstick.
+Who wants to be approached at Target while they’re shopping?
+How embarrassing to have to spend loitering at Starbucks trying to meet women coming in for their morning coffee so you can give them a “sincere compliment”?

 Now… I get the concept of “networking.”
-I’ve done it to build my personal business.
+I’ve done it to build my own real business.
 But I’ve done it in a genuine way, not with these tricky little methods.
 I haven’t contacted anyone to pretend to “reconnect.”
 I’ve told people about my company in the context of a legitimate, genuine conversation… not because I want to recruit them or sell them something.
+I haven’t stalked women at Target or Starbucks to try to push my services.

 These tactics in the context of Mary Kay are so insincere.
 And if you doubt that… Just remember that one of the key teachings in Mary Kay is “work the numbers.”
 Have you been told: “Some will, some won’t, who’s next!”???
 These things demonstrate how the goal of Mary Kay isn’t sincere interaction with women.
 It’s about playing a numbers game and moving on to the next person with skin who might be interested.